ABorrel/chemmaps-InterPred-Bodymap/README.md

 - Add option to not upload chemical in the DB as interpred
 - merge VM_prod and check path server
 - change page head to have the name of the tool in it
+- check PNG and color and size on the map when draw chemical